Want to wear a bit of history? Antique jewellery offers that possibility!

-There’s something for all tastes: the languid floral forms of Art Nouveau brooches and necklaces; the sentimentality of Victorian lockets and rings; the embellishment of Edwardian elegance; the clean, minimalist lines of Art Deco pieces–the possibilities are endless.
+There’s something for all tastes.
+Choose from the languid floral forms of Art Nouveau brooches and necklaces; the sentimentality of Victorian lockets and rings; the embellishment of Edwardian elegance; the clean, minimalist lines of Art Deco pieces.
+The possibilities are endless.

 Rarer Than Rare

-Another piece that stands out for me is this 20k yellow gold Stuart crystal slide, shown above.
-Exceptionally scarce, it features four perfect skulls with crossed bones, connected by a gold vine adorned with tiny flowers and leaves covered with red and green enamel.
+Another piece that stands out for me is this 20k yellow gold Stuart crystal slide, shown below.
+Exceptionally scarce, it features four perfect skulls with crossed bones, connected by a gold vine, adorned with tiny flowers and leaves covered with red and green enamel.

 The piece was worn as a ‘memento mori’, popular at the time.
-These small objects were the Victorian’s way of whispering ‘carpe diem’ to themselves; a reminder that life is short, death is inevitable, so enjoy yourself while you can.
+These small objects were the Victorian way of whispering ‘carpe diem’ to themselves.
+A reminder that life is short, death is inevitable, so enjoy yourself while you can.

 Early 20th Century Themes

-For those who prefer a lighter message, both the Art Nouveau (early 1900s) and Art Deco (mid-1920s) periods liked to play with natural themes in various forms, highlighting the shapes and bends of plants and flowers in the former movement, for example, and animal forms particularly in the latter.
+For those who prefer a lighter message, both the Art Nouveau (early 1900s) and Art Deco (mid-1920s) periods liked to play with natural themes in various forms.
+The shapes and bends of plants and flowers were featured in the former movement, for example, and animal forms particularly in the latter.

-Opals are thought in some countries to embody the evil eye, but other traditions are more positive: it’s also thought to have protective effects, and in the Middle Ages, it was even believed that an opal held in the hand with a sprig of sage could cause the holder to become invisible.
+Opals are thought in some countries to embody the evil eye.
+But other traditions are more positive: it’s also thought to have protective effects.
+In the Middle Ages, it was even believed that an opal held in the hand with a sprig of sage could cause the holder to become invisible!